Rhythm05102005/Demo-Git-hub/README.md

-# Demo-Git-hub
+# Demo-Git/hub
-This is just a demo repo for Git &amp; Github class !
+This is just a demo repo for Git &amp; Github class!